 Many SAB students have unique opportunities to gain performing experience through the School’s affiliation with New York City Ballet.
-Younger students are featured in George Balanchine’s The Nutcracker, (shown right), A Midsummer Night’s Dream and Coppelia among other ballets.
+Younger students are featured in George Balanchine’s The Nutcracker®, A Midsummer Night’s Dream, and Coppélia, among other ballets.
 Advanced students may perform in the School’s Spring Workshop, both SAB’s and the NYCB Education Department’s Lecture-Demonstration programs, SAB’s Student Choreography Workshop, and the NYCB-affiliated New York Choreographic Institute.